Avg. Base Salary (USD)

 The position of a fireman is a very physical, time-consuming job which requires a great deal of dedication.
 When not serving as heroes in the public eye, firemen are also responsible for upkeep, both of themselves and their equipment.
 Not only are they required to keep their trucks, hoses, and other equipment clean, they are also responsible for ongoing training and drills.
 During their so-called "down time," they rehearse dangerous and life-threatening situations and train for various …Read more

-Maintain contact with emergency dispatch at all times and request additional resources as needed.
+- Maintain contact with emergency dispatch at all times and request additional resources as needed.

-Coordinate with other firefighters as a member of the crew.
+- Coordinate with other firefighters as a member of the crew.